Opletts/Object-Detection-Labeller/README.md

 Modify the `img_path`, `save_lbl` and `model_path` in `params.py`.

 `enable_model` flag lets you decide if you want a model to make bounding box predictions which you can choose to keep or discard.

 Only predictions above the set `confidence` will be shown.

+Change `resume` to the name of the image where you left off.

 Run using :
 ```